Staff Spotlight: Meet Scott Shapiro, Long-time RN at St. Anthony’s Medical Clinic Bringing Ingenuity and Compassion to Meet Patients’ Needs

 St. Anthony’s Medical Clinic – Whole Person Care is our Top Priority

 Throughout the month of May, we will be shining a spotlight on St. Anthony’s Medical Clinic.
 The bustling clinic overlooking the Golden Gate Greenway provides primary and specialty care to those who need it most in the Tenderloin community, serving nearly 2,500 individuals and families through more than 9,000 visits annually.
 A critical component of St. Anthony’s broad portfolio of essential and life-changing services, the clinic focuses on patient-centered primary and specialty care, with an emphasis on dignity and access.
-As the hands below the safety net, the clinic serves a diverse population, with 91% of patients living below the Federal Poverty Level.
+As the hands below the safety net, the clinic serves a diverse population, with nearly 90% of patients living below the Federal Poverty Level.

 How long have you worked at St. Anthony’s Medical Clinic?